 A laser-based mouse can see more detail

-Laser illumination reveals structure that an LED simply cannot express.
+Laser illumination reveals a structure that a LED simply cannot express.
 The coherent nature of laser light creates patterns of high contrast when its light is reflected from a surface.
 The pattern appearing on the sensor reveals details on any surface, even glossy surfaces that would look totally uniform when exposed to the LED incoherent illumination.
-The precision image sensors then have no difficulties in tracking on these patterns and calculating position and movement.
+The precision image sensors then have no difficulties in tracking these patterns and calculating position and movement.
 This is how laser enables tracking on virtually any surface.

 Features of the Logitech MX1000